netzmacher/start/Documentation/Administrators/Installation/01_LaunchIt/Index.rst

 of the German party Bündnis 90/Die Grünen you have only to replace TYPO3 GRÜNE (startgreen) with Start TYPO3 Responsive +Customer (startcustomer) after the installation.

-Because this website is a teamplay with a lot of extensions, it runs with TYPO3 7.x only.

-See details about TYPO3 Gruene at http://typo3-gruene.de
+See details about TYPO3 Gruene at https://typo3-gruene.de

 Workflow
 ^^^^^^^^